 Dog Friendly Parks The Woodlands

-There are five Dog Parks in The Woodlands each with their own unique aspects.
+There are six Dog Friendly Parks in The Woodlands each with their own unique aspects.
 Bear Branch has two separate areas for small and large dogs.
-Cattail Dog Park has a large area with a doggie splash pad, Harper's Landing Dog Park is a simple, grassy play area.
-Tamarac Dog Park is a medium sized area with a lot of trees.
+Cattail Dog Park has a large area with a doggie splash pad, with a small dog area next door.
+Harper’s Landing Dog Park in College Park is a simple, grassy play area.
+Tamarac Dog Park is a medium sized area with a lot of trees, and little to no grass.
 Terramont Dog Park also features two separate dog areas, one for larger dogs and the other for smaller dogs.
-Below is a list of Dog Parks in The Woodlands, also known as "Bark Parks."
-These parks are specially designated and fenced in areas for Man's Best Friend to run free and socialize with other canines.
+Below is a list of Dog Parks in The Woodlands, also known as “Bark Parks.”
+These parks are specially designated and fenced in areas for Man’s Best Friend to run free and socialize with other canines.
 Most dog parks including water sources, an several contain separate areas for big dogs and smaller dogs.
 Dog Park Rules, and additional details about each Woodlands Dog Park can be found below.
 There are plenty of dog parks in The Woodlands where your dog(s) can go leash-free and have a tail-wagging good time in the safety of fenced areas.

 Bear Branch Dog Park